Creeper-pixel/disboard-auto-bumper/README.md

 # Setup

 1. Add your token in config.json
-2. Invite the account to your server
+2. Invite the account to your server(s)
+3. Scroll down to line 20 in index.js and put your server id(s) in.
-3. Open terminal and type
+4. Open terminal and type
 ```sh
 node .
 ```